percona/pmm/docs/backup/index.md

 ### Sharded MongoDB cluster configurations

-PMM 2.38 added support for creating backups of sharded MongoDB clusters.
+PMM 3 supports creating backups of sharded MongoDB clusters.
 However, the restoring process is not handled end-to-end, and requires you to manually restore the artifacts using the CLI in Percona Backup for MongoDB.

 ## Start here